Stream Processing Engine

 Memory Management

 Each non-sink task is equipped with corresponding input and output queues, while sink tasks only have input queues and no output queues.
 The data capacity limit for both types of queues is set to 60MB, dynamically occupying storage space according to actual needs, and not occupying any storage space when the queue is empty.
 Additionally, agg tasks also consume a certain amount of memory space when saving computational states internally.
-This memory usage can be adjusted by setting the parameter streamBufferSize, which controls the size of the window state cache in memory, with a default value of 128MB.
-The parameter maxStreamBackendCache limits the maximum storage space occupied by backend storage in memory, also defaulting to 128MB, and users can adjust it to any value between 16MB and 1024MB as needed.
+This memory usage can be adjusted by setting the parameter streamBufferSize

 Flow Control

-• Number of write operation calls per second: sink tasks are responsible for writing processing results to their respective vnode.
+- Number of write operation calls per second: sink tasks are responsible for writing processing results to their respective vnode.
 The upper limit of this metric is fixed at 50 times per second to ensure the stability of write operations and the reasonable allocation of system resources.

-• Data throughput per second: By configuring the parameter streamSinkDataRate, users can control the amount of data written per second, with an adjustable range from 0.1MB/s to 5MB/s, and a default value of 2MB/s.
+, users can control the amount of data written per second, with an adjustable range from 0.1MB/s to 5MB/s, and a default value of 2MB/s.
 This means that for each vnode, each sink task can write up to 2MB of data per second.

 The flow control mechanism in sink tasks not only prevents overflow of the synchronization negotiation buffer due to high-frequency writing in multi-replica scenarios but also avoids excessive accumulation of data in the writing queue, consuming a lot of memory space.
 This effectively reduces the memory usage of the input queue.
-Thanks to the backpressure mechanism applied in the overall computing framework, sink tasks can directly feedback the effects of flow control to the top-level tasks, thereby reducing the occupancy of computing resources by stream computing tasks, avoiding excessive resource consumption, and ensuring the overall stability and efficiency of the system.
+Thanks to the backpressure mechanism applied in the overall computing framework, sink tasks can directly feedback the effects of flow control to the top-level tasks, thereby reducing the occupancy of computing resources by stream processing tasks, avoiding excessive resource consumption, and ensuring the overall stability and efficiency of the system.

 Backpressure Mechanism

-TDengine's stream computing framework is deployed on multiple computing nodes.
+TDengine's stream processing framework is deployed on multiple computing nodes.
 To coordinate the execution progress of tasks on these nodes and prevent upstream tasks from continuously pouring in data causing downstream tasks to overload, the system implements a backpressure mechanism both within tasks and between upstream and downstream tasks.

 Internally, the backpressure mechanism is implemented by monitoring the full load condition of the output queue.
 Once the output queue of a task reaches its storage limit, the current computing task will enter a waiting state, pausing the processing of new data until there is enough space in the output queue to accommodate new computational results, and then resuming the data processing flow.

 Between upstream and downstream tasks, the backpressure mechanism is triggered through message passing.
 When the input queue of a downstream task reaches its storage limit (i.e., the inflow of data into the downstream task continuously exceeds its maximum processing capacity), the upstream task will receive a full load signal from the downstream task.
 At this point, the upstream task will appropriately pause its computation processing until the downstream task has processed the data and allows the distribution of data to continue, at which point the upstream task will resume computation.
-This mechanism effectively balances the data flow between tasks, ensuring the stability and efficiency of the entire stream computing system.
+This mechanism effectively balances the data flow between tasks, ensuring the stability and efficiency of the entire stream processing system.